edibotopic/tier-list/readme.md

 ### Limitations

-- App has not been designed with mobile in mind, as I don't foresee that being a common workflow ~~- Only three tiers are provided by default, but I hope to add the option to add/remove tiers in future~~
+- App has not been designed with mobile in mind, as I don't foresee that being a common workflow

+~~Only three tiers are provided by default, but I hope to add the option to add/remove tiers in future~~

 - There is no option to remove existing tiers
 - There is not much flexibility for resizing the page, but on a regular-large screen there should be plenty real estate for adding/resizing images
 - There is currently no method to remove images that have been added (this is planned)